mjarkk/yarql/README.md

-# WIP Graphql library for GoLang
+# Graphql library for GoLang

 Just a different approach to making graphql servers in Go